Splendid setting, program by Geppi Cucciari Rai 3, guest previews

 Previews and guests

 Irony, self-irony, quoting and self-quoting: the ingredients of Splendida Cornice, the program hosted by Gemmi Cucciari broadcast this evening on Rai 3.
 A program that starts from the people, their stories, the news of the week and its interpreters, and from small pearls of every form of art that deserve a spotlight.
 The voting public, the “competent homonyms”, the Italian teacher, the band and the guests are also back, with the task of bringing a high theme to a level understandable by all.
 Together with Geppi Cucciari there will be the band led by Nicola “Ballo” Balestri, the popularizer Roberto Mercadini and the Italian teacher Andrea Maggi.
-Guests of the episode: Giuseppe Fiorello; Lillo Petroleum; Sandro Piccinini; the pastry chef Ernst Knam; Hope Carrasquilla, principal of Tallahassee Classical School in Florida; the mayor of Florence, Dario Nardella; Alice Rohrwacher; ugly comics; Enrico Gabrielli; Giovanni Truppi; the Little Angelic Choir.
+Guests of the episode: Teo Teocoli, the theater director Davide Livermore, Syria, Dan Peterson, the writer Viola Ardone, Massimo Bernardini, professor Alberto Grandi, Sveva Sagramola and, in connection, the trumpeter Roy Paci.
 Because Splendida Cornice starts from a basic conviction: anything can be culture, the important thing is how you use it.

 Where to see on TV and in streaming